Doing more with less is all about Strengths

 1. Lack of effective solutioning pre-RFP with proper hand-off post-RFP

-Solutioning done pre-RFP is often free form in style.
-The capture team and solution architects create a solution that does not necessarily focus on what the customer wants, but rather on what they want to offer.
-A solution of that nature falls apart after RFP release.
+Solutioning done pre-RFP is often free-form in style.
+The capture team and solution architects create a solution that does not necessarily focus on what the customer wants but rather on what they want to offer.
+A solution of that nature falls apart after the RFP release.
 Why?
-Because the highest scoring solution needs to directly tie to the evaluation factors and subfactors per the Federal Acquisition Regulations (FAR).
+Because the highest-scoring solution needs to directly tie to the evaluation factors and subfactors per the Federal Acquisition Regulations (FAR).

 The FAR dictates that government evaluators score the proposal based solely on the evaluation criteria stated in the RFP.
 For best value, trade-off methodology bids, the Source Selection Board typically scores the proposal based on Strengths, weaknesses, deficiencies, and risks.
 A Strength is a proven benefit, related to an evaluation factor or subfactor, that exceeds an RFP requirement in a way the customer finds beneficial.